ErichDylus/Smart-Contract-Resources/Build.md

 [Complete Guide to Full Stack Ethereum Development](https://dev.to/dabit3/the-complete-guide-to-full-stack-ethereum-development-3j13) - building full stack dApps with React, Ethers.js, Solidity, and Hardhat by Nader Dabit

-[Ethereum and Solidity: the Complete Developer's Guide](https://www.udemy.com/course/ethereum-and-solidity-the-complete-developers-guide/) - a popular Udemy course by Stephen Grider on building Ethereum smart contract dApps, including material on Solidity and React

 [How to Become an Ethereum Developer Guide](https://hackmd.io/NS-XCiEbS2GUpI8Wu1Xdew) - step by step to become an Ethereum dev by @cupOJoseph

 [KnowEthereum](https://knowethereum.com/) - curated resources for the Ethereum ecosystem